DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-02-21-withdrawing-an-application-iteration-3.md

 This was because the course may not be available in the next recruitment cycle.

-We intended providers to confirm all deferred offers at the start of the next recruitment cycle without speaking to the candidate.
+We intended that providers would confirm deferred offers at the start of the next recruitment cycle without speaking to the candidate.

-But in reality many providers contact the candidate before confirming their deferred offer in order to make sure they take up their place.

-This is at odds with the fact that an accepted offer is legally binding, even if deferred.
+However, research shows that many providers contact the candidate before confirming their deferred offer in order to make sure they intend to take up their place.
+We’re not sure that providers should be doing this because an accepted offer is legally binding, even if it’s deferred.

-Instead of asking users to confirm the deferred offer, we want to consider automatically confirm deferred offers if the course is available in the next recruitment cycle.
+Instead of asking users to confirm the deferred offer, we want to consider automatically confirming deferred offers if the course is available in the next recruitment cycle.

 ### Asking candidates to confirm that they want to take up their deferred offer

 After deferring an offer, some candidates fall out of contact or decide not to take up their offer.

-Instead of getting providers to contact the candidate, we want to consider letting providers send out requests to the candidate to confirm their deferred offer during the next recruitment cycle.
+We want to consider letting providers send out requests to candidates to confirm their deferred offers during the next recruitment cycle.